nadavmatalon/battleships_web/README.md

 The tests cover both back-end logic and front-end functionality.

-To run the tests in terminal:
+To run the tests in terminal, clone the repo and run:

 ```bash
 $> ch battleships_web